shetek Annual conference 2021

 Chaya’s personal and business awards include: Executive of the Year from NJBIA, Best 50 Business Women in Business from NJBIZ, Woman of Achievement Award – from Princeton Regional Chamber of Commerce, Goldman Sachs 10K Small Business Program, New Jersey Smart CEO Future 50, 20 Most Promising Web Development & Design Service Providers by CIO Review Magazine, NJBIZ 50 Fastest Growing Companies 2015, Unstoppable Woman Entrepreneur Award from LWE (Leading Women Entrepreneurs), and E&Y Women Entrepreneurship Finalist.

-Co-Directors, Satyana Institute Co-Directors, Satyana Institute Co-Founders, Gender Equity and Reconciliation International
+Dr. William KeepinCo-Director, Satyana Institute and Co-Founder, Gender Equity and Reconciliation International

-Dr. William Keepin and Dr. Cynthia Brix are co-founders of Satyana Institute and Gender Equity and Reconciliation International, which has organized over 275 intensive trainings for transforming gender relations between women and men on six continents, including working with senior leaders in government and corporate sectors.
-Cynthia is an ordained interfaith minister with a background in public relations, wellness management, gerontology, women’s issues, and race relations.
-Will is a mathematical physicist with a background in environmental science, global warming, and applied transpersonal psychology.
-They have published several books, including Divine Duality: The Power of Reconciliation Between Women and Men, and Women Healing Women: A Model of Hope for Oppressed Women Everywhere.
+Cynthia Brix, PhD (hon) is co-founder of Gender Equity and Reconciliation International, and she has co-led intensive gender diversity trainings in several countries.
+She is an ordained interfaith minister with a background in public relations, wellness management, gerontology, women’s issues, and race relations.
+She is contributing author of Divine Duality: The Power of Reconciliation Between Women and Men, and co-author of Women Healing Women: A Model of Hope for Oppressed Women Everywhere.

 Sally is a well-respected energy industry and workforce development professional within the state of NJ with a broad range of both Corporate and Higher Education Talent Management and Workforce Development experience.
 She is a recognized leader and passionate advocate for gender equity and women in STEM.